 All excursions, wine, spirits and all non-alcoholic drinks throughout cruise, plus gratuities.
 Also, a snappy-looking bright red expedition parka embossed with SILVERSEA EXPEDITIONS.

 Itineraries: Cruises span the globe with the expedition fleet.
-Only SILVER GALAPAGOS stays put in the Galapagos with week-long, year-round cruises amongst the Galapagos with two different itineraries, round-trip from Baltra aboard SILVER GALAPAGOS, plus two nights in Quito, Ecuador.
+Only SILVER GALAPAGOS stays put in the Galapagos with week-long, year-round cruises amongst the Galapagos Islands between Cristobal and Baltra aboard SILVER GALAPAGOS, plus two nights in Quito, Ecuador.

 What follows is a sampling:

 - 12-day summer cruises with SILVER CLOUD either embarking in Norway or Svalbard for a Norwegian coastal and fjord experience and a circumnavigation of Svalbard and 16 days exploring Greenland’s west coast and Arctic Canada.

 - SILVER EXPLORER winters in the Antarctica on 10-day expeditions while 18-day itineraries add the Falklands and South Georgia Following the Antarctica season, the ship cruises the Chilean fjords, then sails westward to Easter Island, interisland loops in the South Pacific, northward to Japan and South Korea, the Russian Far East (many islands plus the Aleutians), Southcentral and Southeast Alaska and return to the Russian Far East.
 The EXPLORER then undertakes the first ever Silversea’s Northeast Passage above Siberia/Russia.
 Following that the remainder of the summer is voyaging to Spitsbergen, Iceland, Greenland and Arctic Canada.
 Then prior to the winter in Antarctica, cruises resume via the Panama Canal and along the West Coast of South America to Ushuaia.